stkskr/stks/AEGUIDE.md

 In this example, we've set `amore-pacific-vision-statement`` as project number 23, and its carousel will include three images.

-If the `id` from `portfolio.ts` matches the image file names, and the image files are in the `thumbnails` and `full` folders, they will be uploaded automatically.
+If the `id` from `portfolio.ts` matches the image file names, and the image files are in the `thumbnails` and `slider` folders, they will be uploaded automatically.